 The address of each Director is c/o BlackRock, Inc., 55 East 52nd Street, New York, New York 10055.
-Each Independent Director holds office until his or her successor is duly elected and qualifies or until his or her earlier death, resignation, retirement or removal as provided by the Fund's by-laws or charter or statute, or until December 31 of the year in which he or she turns 75.
-Directors who are "interested persons," as defined in the Investment Company Act, serve until their successor is duly elected and qualifies or until their earlier death, resignation, retirement or removal as provided by the Fund's by-laws or statute, or until December 31 of the year in which they turn 72.
-The Board may determine to extend the terms of by-laws of statute, of until December 51 of the year in which they turn 72.
+Each Independent Director holds office until his or her successor is duly elected and qualifies or until his or her earlier death, resignation, retirement or removal as provided by the Company's by-laws or charter or statute, or until December 31 of the year in which he or she turns 75.
+Directors who are "interested persons," as defined in the Investment Company Act, serve until their successor is duly elected and qualifies or until their earlier death, resignation, retirement or removal as provided by the Company's by-laws or statute, or until December 31 of the year in which they turn 72.
 The Board may determine to extend the terms of Independent Directors on a case-by-case basis, as appropriate.